 Under the terms of a memorandum of understanding signed between NEITI and CSOs in 2006 and updated on June 2014, civil society has the right and the obligation to disseminate information in NEITI Reports, consult with the broader civil society and be consulted through its representatives on the NSWG.

-The key structure for facilitating interaction between the NSWG and the broader civil society is the Civil Society Steering Committee (CSSC).
+The key structure for facilitating interaction between the NSWG and the broader civil society is the CSSC.
 The steering committee holds regular public meetings.
 Its composition includes NSWG members and representatives from different groups of society.
 Its mandate is to “advise the NSWG on Civil Society matters; facilitate interface between Civil Society and the NSWG; and support the implementation of civil society activities of NEITI”.
 The civil society representative on the NSWG is the Chair of the CSSC.
 NSWG members on the CSSC currently include the representative of the labour unions and representatives from the geopolitical zones.
 As of 1 July 2016, the selection of the remaining members of the CSSC awaited a final decision by the civil society constituency.
-Previous CSSCs included representatives from the media, host communities, academia and youth groups, among others.
+Previous CSSCs included representatives from the media, host communities, academia, and youth groups, among others.
 The NEITI Executive Secretary and the Director of Communications sit on the CSSC.
 The Director of Communications serves as the committee secretary.

 The right for civil society organisations to: “develop their own independent programs in the promotion of transparency in the extractive industries” is explicitly recognised.
 Publish What You Pay Nigeria (PWYP Nigeria) has played an important role in organising civil society, together with the Zero Corruption Coalition and other civil society organisations.
 Additional details on the roles of the different coalitions and civil society organisations are available in the annex.
 There are no indications that civil society has been restricted from engaging in outreach to broader civil society, including related to discussions about MSG representation and the EITI process.

-Engagement: Civil society is encouraged to be involved in the design, implementation, monitoring and evaluation of the EITI through participation in meetings of the NSWG, the CSSC and dissemination events.
+Engagement: Civil society is encouraged to be involved in the design, implementation, monitoring, and evaluation of the EITI through participation in meetings of the NSWG, the CSSC, and dissemination events.

-Civil society organisations, labour unions and the media engage with NEITI through their representatives in the NSWG.
+Civil society organisations, labour unions, and the media engage with NEITI through their representatives in the NSWG.
 The NEITI Act of 2007 reserves positions for “[a] representative of civil society” and “[a] representative of labour unions in the extractive industries”.
 The act does not exclude other civil society representatives from also being appointed as part of the 15-member NSWG.
 The process for selecting or appointing the civil society representative is discussed in detail below.

 There are examples of broader civil society groups being engaged and asked to provide input to the development of the EITI in Nigeria.
 Recognising that the role of civil society was not as clear as that of other stakeholders, consultations were carried out in 2012 to better understand what local communities and other civil society groups thought the role of civil society should be and how the EITI should develop in Nigeria.
 The ensuing report listed the following priorities for civil society engagement in the EITI process in Nigeria: agenda setting; public education and enlightenment; being agents of change and social mobilisation; monitoring and overseeing the sector; advising NEITI as professionals in their areas of interest; whistle blowing; observing the NEITI process through their representatives in the NSWG; and providing feedback to NEITI.
 Newspaper articles show that civil society has played a role in pushing NEITI and the FGN to go beyond the minimum reporting requirements of the EITI.